deusXmachina-dev/ProcessSimulatePlugin/TECHNICAL.md

 ### Windows Uninstall

-Use windows uninstall if you used the standard installation path - search for DeusXMachinaCommand among the programs.
+Use windows uninstall if you used the [standard installation method](#installation-steps) - search for DeusXMachinaCommand among the programs.

 ### Command unregister

-Use this only if you used `CommandReg.exe` for the installation.
+Use this only if you used the [alternative installation method](#alternative-installation-method) with `CommandReg.exe`.

 1. Open `CommandReg.exe`
 2. Follow the UI to unregister the command